IntelAgir-Research-Group/ROS2-EE-Reconf/README.md

 ## Running the Experiments

-For running the experiments, you must have the `robot-runner` repository clonned and set the environment variable:
+For running the experiments, you must have the `robot-runner` [repository](https://github.com/S2-group/robot-runner) cloned and set the environment variable:

 ```bash
 export RR_PATH='../robot-runner'